 Haiti is located on the island of Hispaniola in the Greater Antilles archipelago.
 Haiti takes up the smaller section of the western part of the island that it shares with the Dominican Republic.
-As a whole, the country has a population density of 350 people per square kilometer (907/square mile), which ranks 32nd in the world.
+It has 27,750 square kilometers of area within its borders.
+As a whole, the country has a population density of 1,075 people per square mile (415 people per square kilometer), which ranks 17th in the world.

 The largest city and capital of Haiti is Port-au-Prince, which has a population last estimated at 900,000 in 2009.
 The larger Port-au-Prince metropolitan area is home to about 2.3 million people, or 25,000 people per square kilometer (65,000/square mile).
 The metro area includes Port-au-Prince as well as Tabarre, Cite Soleil, Petion-Ville, and Carrefour.
 In 2010, Port-au-Prince suffered from a massive earthquake that killed an estimated 230,000 people.

-Haiti is a very young country with more than half of its population under the age of 20.
-Most Haitians are descended from black African slaves an Mulattoes (mixed racial background).
+Haiti is a very young country with more than half (approximately 54%) of its population under the age of 25 years.
+Most Haitians are descended from black African slaves and mixed racial backgrounds.
 The rest have European and Levantine/Semitic background.
 These Arab Haitians make up a large share of the population.
 Arab immigrants first came to Haiti during the mid- to late-19th century when the country's economy was dominated by Italian and German immigrants.